mlpack/blog/doc/tutorials/Chenzhe2017Week09.md

+@brief Tests of Atom domain code for vector problems - Week 9 + 10
+@author Chenzhe Diao
-Title: Tests of Atom domain code for vector problems - Week 9 and 10
+@page Chenzhe2017WeekNineTen Tests of Atom domain code for vector problems - Week 9 + 10
-Date: 2017-08-12 19:00:00
+@date 2017-08-12 19:00:00

-Tags: gsoc, optimization
-Author: Chenzhe Diao
+@section Chenzhe2017WeekNineTen Tests of Atom domain code for vector problems - Week 9 + 10

 I finally fixed all the API issues and many bugs, and opened a new PR for vector problems code.
 It contains the code for: